Luapula River: Water transport

 Before the advent of road transport, people travelled by canoe along the river between lakes Bangweulu and Mweru.

 The lower river between Kasenga and Kilwa on Mweru is now the only stretch of the river carrying much boat transport and most of that is now for DR Congo, where roads are frequently impassable.
 Up to the late 1940s, the upper Luapula from Kapalala to Lake Bangweulu and the Chambeshi River was one of the most important stretches for river transport in the then Northern Rhodesia.
 Goods travelled by road from the railhead at Sakania 10 km north of Ndola to Kapalala to be loaded onto dugout canoes and small boats.
-During World War I, a fleet of 1885 such craft were used to convey matériel to Chambeshi from where it went on a military road to Mbala for the East African Campaign.
+During World War I, a fleet of 1,885 such craft was used to convey matériel to Chambeshi from where it went on a military road to Mbala for the East African Campaign.
 Unfortunately, the floating papyrus and other vegetation frequently choked the channels through the Bangweulu swamps joining the lake, the Luapula and the Chambeshi, making it difficult to use larger motorboats.

 River crossings

 The first vehicle pontoon ferries were at Kasenga, Kapalala and Shiniama near Matanda.
 None remain, though a passenger ferry operates between Kasenga and Kashiba, Zambia.
-Around 1950 the Chembe Ferry on the Congo Pedicle road became on the main vehicle crossing.
+Around 1950 the Chembe Ferry on the Congo Pedicle road became the main vehicle crossing.
 The river there is 400 m wide but can flood to 1 km wide in a heavy rainy season.
 In 1983 the first bridge over the river was built, the 2.5 km long Luapula Bridge on the Samfya-Serenje Road.
 The bridge approaches include nearly 20 km of elevated causeway over wetlands and another 40 km of embankment over flood plain.
 The second bridge over the river, the 320 m long Chembe Bridge was completed in 2008 to replace the Chembe Ferry.